man and woman kissing

-Before your mind wanders off, we aren’t referring to the typical preparations done before marriage, like getting a marriage license, personal wedding vows, or wedding dresses.
-Instead, we refer to things that will deepen and strengthen the bond between you and your partner and make your marriage smoother.
+Before your mind wanders off, we aren’t referring to the typical preparations made before marriage, such as obtaining a marriage license, writing personal wedding vows, or selecting a wedding dress.
+Instead, we refer to things that will deepen and strengthen the bond between you and your partner, making your marriage smoother.

 My husband and I will celebrate our 20th wedding anniversary this June.
 We’ve been together for over 24 years.
-Although this post discusses marriages, it can also apply to long-term relationships, moving in together, deciding to change your name by deed poll, or having a commitment ceremony.
+Although this post primarily discusses marriages, it can also be applied to long-term relationships, moving in together, changing your name by deed poll, or having a commitment ceremony.
 These ideas should help you maintain a happy and long-term relationship.

 1. Have a healthy argument

 Yes, you read that right!
-While this may seem counterintuitive, engaging in a healthy argument with your significant other can create depths of intimacy.
+While this may seem counterintuitive, engaging in a healthy argument with your significant other can actually deepen intimacy.
 It can also tell you what to expect when a similar situation breaks out when you get married.

 Is your potential spouse the type to lose control when a minor disagreement arises?
 Does your partner resort to throwing or breaking things during a petty argument?
-If so, this could be a red flag when it comes to the stability of your relationship.
+If so, this could be a red flag regarding the stability of your relationship.
 Before taking the step into marriage, it’s crucial to understand how your partner handles conflict.
-One of the most important things couples should do before getting married is to openly discuss their communication styles and how they deal with disagreements—ensuring that both of you can navigate arguments calmly and respectfully will lay a strong foundation for a healthy, lasting marriage.
+One of the most important things couples should do before getting married is to openly discuss their communication styles and how they handle disagreements, ensuring that both partners can navigate arguments calmly and respectfully, which will lay a strong foundation for a healthy, lasting marriage.

 Remember, the goal of a healthy argument is to understand how your spouse reacts during an argument, stay calm, and work things out together.